niketpathak/devpreferences/README.md

 # Development Preferences

-These are my own preferences while doing development.
+These are my personal preferences while doing development.